 - Artificial grass pitches (AGPs)

 - Bowling greens

 - Tennis courts

+- Other grass pitch sports including American football and lacrosse

 The extent of the study area

 Gloucester is a city, district and county town of Gloucestershire in the South West region.
 It lies close to the Welsh border, and on the River Severn, approximately 32 miles northeast of Bristol, and 45 miles south-southwest of Birmingham.